 |Enlargement of penis with growth in breadth and development of glans; further growth of testes and scrotum, darkening of scrotal skin||4||Hair resembles adult type, but not spread to medial thighs|

 |Adult size and shape genitalia||5||Adult type and quantity, spread to medial thighs|

 |Source: Tanner JM.
 Growth at adolescence.
 Oxford: Blackwell Scientific Publications, 1962|

 Treatment of OIs is an evolving science, and availability of new agents or clinical data on existing agents may change therapeutic options and preferences.
 As a result, these recommendations will need to be periodically updated.

 Because these guidelines target CLHIV and children exposed to but not infected by HIV in the United States, the opportunistic pathogens discussed are those common to the United States and do not include certain pathogens such as Penicillium marneffei that may be seen almost exclusively outside the United States, that are common but seldom cause chronic infection (e.g., chronic parvovirus B19 infection), or that have the same risk, disease course, and approach to prevention and treatment in all children regardless of HIV status (e.g., streptococcal pharyngitis).
 The document is organized to provide information about the epidemiology, clinical presentation, diagnosis, and treatment of each pathogen.

 The tables at the end of this document summarize recommendations for dosing of medications used for treatment and prevention of OIs in children (Tables 1–3), drug preparation and toxicity information for children (Table 4), and drug-drug interactions (Table 5).
-Vaccination recommendations for HIV-infected children and adolescents are presented in Figures 1 and 2 at the end of the document.
+Vaccination recommendations for HIV-infected children and adolescents are presented in Figure 1 at the end of the document.

 2013 Rating Scheme for Pediatric Opportunistic Infections Recommendations